 CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=11900403

-A confederation of non-Chinese tribes centred on the Sichuan basin.
+A confederation of non-Huaxia peoples centred on the Sichuan basin.
 They maintained regular contact with Chu and Qin, occasionally playing a part in their internal politics.
 In 316 BC they formed an alliance with Qin to attack Shu.
 Once Shu had been conquered, Qin overran Ba as well, annexing the whole territory.

-A small feudal state between Qin and Chu, it existed to have been on the border of the Chinese cultural sphere and the barbarian world, maintaining diplomatic relations with the Zhou court but preserving its own culture.
-It was annexed by Qin during the Spring and Autumns period.
+A small feudal state between Qin and Chu, it existed to have been on the border of the Huaxia cultural sphere, maintaining diplomatic relations with the Zhou court but preserving its own culture.
+It was annexed by Qin during the Spring and Autumn period.